 Two additional disciplines - at least 6 hours each

-You will complete your degree with a project, portfolio or capstone course.
+You will complete your degree with the INSD capstone course.

 For more information about degree completion options, please see Resources.